 - Limited food and drink served in conjunction with your event is permitted in this room.
 Please mark your food preferences clearly on the event request form and consult EAL first if you will serve hot food.
 Please provide your own food, dishes and catering.
 No kitchen facilities are available.
 You will need to provide your PTA on the request form, and will be billed for any damage to the carpet and furnishings.

-- If food is served for your event, please contact DTZ to schedule cleaning service right after the event, and give them your PTA.
-More information can be found on the Stanford Custodial Services website.
+- If food is served for your event, please contact Custodial Services to schedule cleaning service right after the event, and give them your PTA.
+Work requests for custodial service may be submitted from the LBRE website.

 - Capacity: 28